Cruise diary: our 15 night winter sun cruise in the Caribbean…without kids!

 P&O Cruises Azura

-Azura is celebrating its 10th birthday in 2020 and is having a refit in the Spring.
-So she will soon look a bit different to when we cruised on her from the end of December 2019 to January 2020.
+Azura had its 10th birthday in 2020 although the celebrations where somewhat curtailed by the pandemic.
+She was due to have a refit and may still happen before she resumes crusing.
+So she may look a bit different to when we cruised on her from the end of December 2019 to January 2020.

 Having previously sailed with Carnival and Royal Caribbean, and nosed round newer ships like the Royal Princess, I was worried that Azura wouldn’t wow me, especially as we knew she was due to be spruced up.